Velomotion logo Velomotion small logo

 But Wiggins also pointed out that the final decision rests with team manager Dave Brailsford.

-Post from BBC Breakfast.
+Post BBC Breakfast.

 The team change he mentioned could well come about at the end of the year.
 His contract with Sky then ends.
 Both Orica-GreenEdge and Tinkoff-Saxo have already expressed interest.
 Oleg Tinkov underlined this again via Twitter after the interview.